akrasuski1/factorio-combinators/README.md

 ![Blueprint image](https://github.com/akrasuski1/factorio-combinators/blob/master/factorio-blueprint.png)

-This code was first written in Python, with around 2600 UPS for the blueprint shown above (it's an 8-value bidirectional shift register, a.k.a. stack).
+This code was first written in Python, with around 2600 UPS for the blueprint shown above (it's an 8-value bidirectional shift register, somewhat similar to stack).

 After rewriting it to C++ and optimizing various things, we reach about 160 000 UPS at the same blueprint.